takamura-research/PRISM/README.md

 https://orbstack.dev/

-Install OrbStack and launch the application.
+Install OrbStack and launch the application to complete the initial setup.

 **Option 2: Installation using Homebrew**